jborgers/sonar-pmd/scripts/README.md

 These files contain XML definitions of PMD rules from specific versions.
 They are used as reference files for the generate_release_notes.groovy script to compare with newer rule definitions.

 **Warning:** These files should not be modified manually as they are copied from previous versions of the plugin.

+## Scripts for Testing

+### create_highly_compressed_jar.groovy

+This script creates a highly compressed Jar file to test zip bomb detection.
+The generated jar is moved to `../sonar-pmd-lib/src/test/resources/`

+### create_java_rule_extractor_test_jar.groovy

+This script creates a Jar file containing two test classes for the Java rule extractor.
+The generated jar is moved to `../sonar-pmd-lib/src/test/resources/`